coronel08/twilio_update_ip/README.md

 * [ ] Add video with text chat [React Video Chat Twilio](https://www.twilio.com/blog/open-source-video-chat-app-reactjs-conversations-api)
 * [ ] Code out a only during work hours kind of thing
 * [ ] Automate Response for keywords
-* [ ] Route several numbers, looki into using a dict for phone numbers.
-* [ ] Setup cron job to run update ip script (don't need to do this now that i'm using aws)
 * [x] Setup Twilio CLI on server to process text messages and conversations on server.
 [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart)
   * [x] Create a WhatsApp business account for 1(323)622-4366
     * [ ] [autopilot whatsapp](https://www.twilio.com/docs/autopilot/channels/whatsapp) and [WhatsApp Senders](https://www.twilio.com/console/sms/whatsapp/senders) and [autopilot all](https://www.twilio.com/docs/autopilot/channels)